Dream Count

 My Thoughts: This was one of my last books on my summer reading list, lol.
 I thought there would be more interaction between the four women and it would be about their friendship, but no, the segments for the most part are pretty separate and it’s mostly about each of their lives and what they experience separately.
 It almost seemed like linked stories of the women, all of which have echoes of feminist themes.

-I listened to it as an audiobook and the different narrators enlivened the story and the first half with the women Chiamaka, Zikora, and Kadiatou I was engaged with.
+I listened to it as an audiobook and the different narrators enlivened the story, and the first half with the women Chiamaka, Zikora, and Kadiatou I was engaged with.
 But then the latter half with Omelogor and a final part with Chiamaka went a bit off the tracks for me.
-My mind wandered and it sort of exhausted me as it went on so much.
-So the early parts kept me interested and the other parts not as much.
-It seems I might have liked her 2013 novel Americanah a bit better, but I was glad to have finished this one too.
+My mind wandered and it sort of exhausted me as it went on too much.
+So the early parts kept me interested and the later parts tired me a bit.
+It seems I might have liked her 2013 novel Americanah slightly more, but I was glad to have finished this one too as I liked the women generally and the book’s feminist themes.

 That’s all for now.
 What about you — have you read any of these and what did you think?
 How’s your reading been?